fauve-/Little_Man_Computer/README.md

 Little_Man_Computer
 ===================

-A C# implementation of the little man computer exercise.
+Implementing an interpreter for the little man computer exercise.

+A work in progress.